14 Septembre Milano

 14 Septembre London

-• Some of the costumes, a copy of those worn by Lyda Borelli, were recreated by Stefano Nicolao, Venice-based master costume-maker for stage and film, by appointment for the Institute of Theatre and Opera.
-Collectively, they shed light on creating the allure of a diva
+• Some of the costumes, a copy of those worn by Lyda Borelli, recreated by Stefano Nicolao, Venice-based master costume-maker for stage and film, by appointment for the Institute of Theatre and Opera.
+Collectively, shed light on creating the allure of a diva

 • The ground breaking theatre career of Lyda Borelli, wife of Vittorio Cini, is explored in light of her image as a modern woman of the belle époque

 Dressing a Diva is curated by the Institute of Theatre and Opera of the Fondazione Giorgio Cini, a non-profit cultural institution based in Venice, which is also the site of Homo Faber 2020.
 The exhibition draws on the remarkable archives of its Institute of Theatre and Opera including those of important set designers, directors and actors of the 20th century.

 The Institute houses a collection of images and materials that illustrate the ground breaking career of Lyda Borelli.
 Known as a legendary actress of silent films, her image as a modern woman in the early 20th century was forged in part by the characters she played on stage and on film.
 But she was also one of the first female theatre company leaders in Italy.